Learn English with “The Big Bang Theory:” 5 Hilarious Scenes with Useful Lessons

 Scene 2: Watching “Gremlins”

-Here’s a scene from episode four of the third season, in which the group is watching the well-known comedy horror film “Gremlins.”
+Here’s a scene from season three, episode four, in which the group is watching the well-known comedy horror film “Gremlins.”

 Sheldon: This movie baffles me every time we watch it.